SupaMinovative/Guessify/README.md

 Activities observe LiveData and reflect changes in the UI.

+🛠️ All architecture decisions—including class structure, data flow, and screen logic—were designed independently as part of my learning journey.
+The goal was to apply real software thinking from the start—even as a beginner.

 ## 🎯 Why I Built It

 I wanted to learn Android the real way—by building something fun and useful.
 Guessify helped me explore: